ADVERTISEMENTS

 1. Pixlr

-Pixlr is an online free but closed source image editing software that gives users the ability to creatively manipulate images using different editing tools and millions of free effects.
+Pixlr is an online free but closed-source image editing software that gives users the ability to creatively manipulate images using different editing tools and millions of free effects.

-Pixlr has app clients for Android, iOS, Windows, and Mac where it has reached over 500 million users and over 10 billion edited images in total.
 While it doesn’t have a Linux app yet, Linux users can enjoy all of its features by using both of its online versions in their browser for free to create and edit stunning images.

 2. Photopea